 But having let two bikes through as a result, he then tried to hug the outside kerb and prepare the next corner Turn 2, a very sharp left-hander following an already sharp right-hander.

-As a result, Alex Marquez pinched off Quartararo's line but Binder, unlike Quartararo, didn't slow down and had nowhere to go, colliding with the Ducati and taking some apparent aero damage.
+As a result, Alex Marquez pinched off Quartararo's line but Binder, unlike Quartararo, quickly ran out of anywhere to go, colliding with the Ducati and taking some apparent aero damage.

-More problematic, though, was the fact he ended up taking his KTM upright and inadvertently going almost perpendicular to the corner - which meant a collision with Quartararo and Miller.
+More problematic, though, was the fact his KTM ended up upright and inadvertently going almost perpendicular to the corner - which meant a collision with Quartararo and Miller.

 The stewards investigated the incident and ruled no further action, saying that the initial contact between Marquez and Binder came "as a consequence of converging lines" and believing that no rider "acted in an irregular manner".